 Are you less than positive about your current job?
 Feel bad about having to come to work every morning?
 Are you bored, frustrated, or just plain weary?
 Whatever your case may be, you really need to turn that around.
-Your job takes enormous amounts of your energy and time.
+Your job takes enormous amounts of energy and time.
 Consequently, for happiness in life and positive mental health, you need to love the job you have.
-Here’s why.
+Here are nine reasons why:

 You Deserve Work That You Love